Percy MacKenzie

+Early life and first-class cricket

-MacKenzie was educated at the Cathedral Choir School, Canterbury.
+MacKenzie was born at Canterbury in October 1918.
+He was educated at The Cathedral Choir School, Canterbury.
 While at the school, MacKenzie was coached by Felicity Hardcastle, a member of the Kent ladies' cricket team.
-MacKenzie was later taken onto the Kent County Cricket Club groundstaff on the recommendation of Charles Marriott, who had seen him bowling on the St Lawrence Ground with a tennis ball.
+MacKenzie was later taken onto the Kent County Cricket Club ground staff on the recommendation of Charles Marriott, who had seen him bowling leg spin on the St Lawrence Ground with a tennis ball.
 After the 1935 season, MacKenzie was not retained by Kent.

-MacKenzie made his first-class debut for Hampshire in the 1938 County Championship against Worcestershire at May's Bounty.
-MacKenzie played 22 first-class matches for Hampshire between 1938 and 1939, with his final match for Hampshire coming in the 1939 County Championship against Yorkshire at Dean Park Cricket Ground in Bournemouth.
-In MacKenzie's 22 first-class matches for the county he scored 652 runs at a batting average of 19.75, with four half centuries and a high score of 76 against Lancashire in 1939.
-With the ball, MacKenzie took 17 wickets at a bowling average of 35.58, with best figures of 4/34.
-In the field Ward took 11 catches.
+He joined the Hampshire staff as a professional in 1938, and by May had qualified to represent them, making his debut in first-class cricket against Worcestershire at Basingstoke in the 1938 County Championship.
+After making three first-class appearances in 1938, MacKenzie made a further nineteen appearances in 1939.
+In 21 first-class matches for Hampshire, he scored 652 runs at an average of 19.75; he made four half centuries, with his highest score of 76 coming against Lancashire in 1939.
+With the ball, he took 17 wickets at a bowling average of 35.58, with best figures of 4 for 34.